 |Our Singles Challenge Ladder

-We’re trying something new… in response to member requests and as a great way to meet new members, find some regular playing partners and play some competitive singles tennis.
+In 2018 we tried something new… in response to member requests and as a great way to meet new members, find some regular playing partners and play some competitive singles tennis.
 It was a huge hit so will be part of our regular programming.

 - Contact information: telephone and email address